lsst-sqre/phalanx/docs/developers/add-a-onepassword-secret.rst

 Next steps: connecting Vault to Kubernetes with VaultSecret
 ===========================================================

-Once a secret is in Vault, you need to create or update a ``VaultSecret`` resource in your services deployment (typically in its Helm_ chart).
+Once a secret is in Vault, you need to create or update a ``VaultSecret`` resource in your application's deployment (typically in its Helm_ chart).
-See :doc:`create-service` for more details about creating a Helm chart for a service.
+See :doc:`create-an-application` for more details about creating a Helm chart for an application.

-A conventional ``VaultSecret`` Helm template looks like this (update ``myapp`` with your service's name):
+A conventional ``VaultSecret`` Helm template looks like this (update ``myapp`` with your application's name):

 .. code-block:: yaml